Kidney Disease In Cats

 How is renal failure diagnosed?

-Renal failure is usually diagnosed by a blood test and urinalysis.
-These tests help to determine the extent of the disease, allowing your vet to proceed with the best course of treatment.
+Renal failure is usually diagnosed via a blood test and urinalysis.
+These tests help determine the extent of the disease, allowing your vet to proceed with the best treatment.

 Can renal failure be prevented?

 The risks associated with chronic renal failure can be minimised by maintaining good hydration and a high-quality diet.
-While keeping good hydration, it is important not to force your pet to drink excessive amounts.
-There are many good filtering and flowing water bowls available that can help encourage good hydration.
-Once kidney disease is diagnosed, there are many specific diets available which can help support the kidney to maintain good function.
-The key is early diagnosis – so make sure your pet is having regular screening tests.
+While maintaining good hydration, it is important not to force your pet to drink excessively.
+Many good filtering and flowing water bowls are available that can help encourage good hydration.
+Once kidney disease is diagnosed, specific diets can help support the kidneys in maintaining good function.
+The key is early diagnosis, so make sure your pet has regular screening tests.

 Treatment options

-3. Antibiotics – it is relatively common for cats who have renal failure to get urinary tract infections as their urine is less concentrated and more habitable to bacteria.
+2. Antibiotics – it is relatively common for cats with renal failure to get urinary tract infections as their urine is less concentrated and more habitable to bacteria.
 For this reason, a urine culture and sensitivity may be recommended every six months.

-4. Angiotensin Converting Enzyme inhibitors – these help to reduce protein loss in the urine and lower blood pressure.
-Whether these drugs will be useful can be determined by a urine test.
+3. Angiotensin Converting Enzyme inhibitors – these help reduce protein loss in the urine and lower blood pressure.
+A urine test can determine if these drugs will be useful.

-6. Fluid therapy – the patient should be encouraged to take in as much water as possible by the use of wet food, flavoured water, and water fountains.
-If this is not sufficient then intravenous fluids can be used.
+5. Fluid therapy – the patient should be encouraged to take in as much water as possible through wet food, flavoured water, and water fountains.
+If this is not sufficient, intravenous fluids can be used.

 Prognosis

-Kidney cells that have already been damaged cannot be repaired.
-The progression, however, can be slowed down with appropriate treatment.
-This can improve the cat’s well being and extend their lifespan significantly.
-Each case should be assessed individually by your veterinarian, with management based on results of ongoing blood and urine testing.
+Kidney cells that have been damaged cannot be repaired.
+However, progression can be slowed down with appropriate treatment.
+This can improve the cat’s well-being and significantly extend their lifespan.
+Each case should be assessed individually by your veterinarian, with management based on the results of ongoing blood and urine testing.

 Contact your local Greencross Vets if you’re concerned about symptoms in your pet.